6+ Day Road Trip to the Florida Keys: Everything You Need to Know

 Insider tip: Most of the beaches along the Atlantic side of the Florida Keys have a high volume of sargassum, a smelly and unsightly seaweed, washing up on their shores during the warmer months, typically from May through September.

-I get into this further below in the Best time to road trip in the Florida Keys section, but, in a nutshell, I generally wouldn't recommend visiting during these warmer months anyway, due to the heat and the stormy weather.
+I get into this further below in the best time to road trip in the Florida Keys section, but, in a nutshell, I generally wouldn't recommend visiting during these warmer months anyway, due to the heat and the stormy weather.
 However, if you happen to be visiting during this timeframe, don't expect the beaches in the Florida Keys to look (or smell!) their best!

 Watch sunset at the Caribbean Club